En Español Ellie 425-212-2916

-In addition to Fair Housing trainings, Dispute Resolution Center Fair Housing Counselors can meet with landlords or tenants and discuss fair housing concerns and problem solve next steps.
+In addition to Fair Housing training, Dispute Resolution Center Fair Housing Counselors can meet with landlords or tenants and discuss fair housing concerns and problem solve next steps.
 These steps may include providing information, coaching, mediation, or referrals to other agencies.

-All services and trainings are free.
+All of the above services and training are free.

 Fair Housing Information: